lgrammer/annexcss/README.md

 # @nnexCSS

-AnnexCSS is a lightweight CSS animation library made for use with Next.js in a TBA front-end framework.
+AnnexCSS is a lightweight single-file pure CSS animation library made for use with Next.js in a TBA front-end framework.
 It can be used independently with any web framework or project.

-Modern browsers can properly handle unused styling so there are no special bells or whistles.
-Most modern CSS libraries overlook this and add unnecessary bloat to their project.
-When used in a framework like Next or Gatsby you get all the benefits of minification as well.
+Next.js now uses postcss directly.
+Processing scripts can easily be moved framework side expanding the utility of a truly minimalist CSS library.

+When minified the entire module takes up >1kb.
+Should you require only a few basic animations the annex.css file can easily be searched without much effort reducing your CSS overhead even further.
+Just copy what you need to your global.css 🏴‍☠️

-If you are using this library without a framework that provides automatic minification adding postcss with cssnano to your project can help you easily minify.
-It is simply one big CSS file and easy to target.
+If you aren't using AnnexCSS with a framework and still need some basics such as minification - I recommend using postcss with cssnano.
+AnnexCSS being only a single file makes it easy to target.

 ```bash
 npm i annexcss